cristalzhu/Peek-A-Queue/README.md

     ```
 # Project Explanation
 ## Inspiration
 The queue at Duke student mail center can drive you crazy.
-There are some hours when there¡¯s only a few people in the queue, while other times you will have to wait up to 50 minutes to get your package.
+There are some hours when thereÂ¡Â¯s only a few people in the queue, while other times you will have to wait up to 50 minutes to get your package.
 Even worse, these hours fluctuate drastically from week to week.
 This makes it very hard for students to visit the mail center at the right time in between classes to pick up a potentially urgently-needed package, especially since the mail center does not open during weekends.

 ## What it does
 Our web app has three main functions.
 Students can check the real time length of the line in the mailing center, check historical data, and contribute their estimation of queue length if they are lining up at the moment.